-The City of White Salmon takes its water supply from two deep groundwater wells which pump from the Grand Ronde Aquifer and Buck Creek surface source.
-Productions Wells #1, #2, and Buck Creek have DOH source IDs of SO3, SO4, and SO1 respectively.
-The wells locations are 4 miles north of White Salmon, west of SR141.
+The City of White Salmon takes its water supply from the (Buck Creek surface source) and two deep groundwater wells which pump from the Grand Ronde Aquifer.
+The production Wells #1, #2, and Buck Creek have DOH source IDs of SO3, SO4, and SO1 respectively.
+The well locations are 4 miles north of White Salmon, west of SR141.
 Buck Creek is located 8 miles up Buck Creek road off SR141.
 They have a combined capacity of 1,800 gallons per minute (gpm).
-In 2015 the City's water system produced 341.7 million gallons of water, all of which was disinfected with sodium/calcium hypochlorite.
+In 2016 the City's water system produced 301.5 million gallons of water, all of which was disinfected with sodium/calcium hypochlorite.
 Both of the wells have a System Susceptibility rating of "Low".